 What’s the difference between painted and stained shutters?
 The main differentiator between a shutter that’s stained or painted is how the shutter material interacts with the color.
-Paint sits on the top layer of the shutter, just coating the surface.
+Paint sits on the top layer of the material it’s coloring, just coating the surface.
 Stains conversely, permeate the shutter, becoming a part of the natural wood or faux wood material.Both methods come with their individual benefits.
 There are typically more color options for painted shutters.
-With stained shutters, the color won’t lie over the natural wood grain, so you can see the random knots and bumps of the material without it being hidden by a layer of paint.For your in-home shutter consultation, we’ll bring samples of all our color options right to your door so you can easily color match with your existing interior design.
+With stained shutters, the color doesn’t lie over the natural wood grain, so you’re able to see the random knots and bumps of the material without it being hidden by a layer of paint.For your in-home shutter consultation, we’ll bring samples of all our color options right to your door so you can easily color match with your existing interior design.